 Paul and Jill Miller welcomed their sixth child, daughter Kim, into their home in 1982.
 It became apparent at a young age that Kim was behind in her developmental milestones.
 Kim was also non verbal.
-Kim was diagnosed as having autism, a diagnosis that was just beginning to be recognized by doctors.
+Due to these factors, Kim was diagnosed as having autism, a diagnosis that was just beginning to be recognized by doctors.
 Kim’s diagnosis not only created enormous stress on their family, but also isolated Jill as she learned how to parent their precious child.
-In this remarkable conversation Paul and Jill take us back to those early days and how Kim’s life has taught them life-changing spiritual truths and led them to fall deeper in love with Jesus.
+In this remarkable conversation, Paul and Jill take us back to those early days and how Kim’s life has taught them life-changing spiritual truths and led them to fall deeper in love with Jesus.

 Books by Paul Miller

 "When you stop trying to control your life and instead allow your anxieties and problems to bring you to God in prayer, you shift from worry to watching.
 You watch God weave his patterns in the story of your life.
 Instead of trying to be out front, designing your life, you realize you are inside God’s drama.
 As you wait, you begin to see him work, and your life begins to sparkle with wonder.
 You are learning to trust again," (A Praying Life, Page 60)